acmacunlay/ICTS/README.md

 [Back to Table of Contents](#table-of-contents)

-## Scope and Limitations
+## 2. Scope and Limitations

 This study includes the development of a digital wireless system in Davao City.
 It also includes the transmission, processing, and storage of data and the web application that allows administrators to view the stored data in the database.
 This study, however, does not predict upcoming infections and can only display people who possibly contacted a person but cannot identify on its own who are infected.

 [Back to Table of Contents](#table-of-contents)

-## Data Collection and Verification
+## 3. Data Collection and Verification

 Upon the first application startup, registrants will be required to fill up a form asking for their personal information and contact details.

-### Individual Registrants
+### 3.1.
+Individual Registrants

-For individual registrants using the application, the following information will be asked in the form:
+For individual registrants **using the application**, the following information will be asked in the form:

 - First Name
 - Middle Initial